jonas-pietzsch/hyperledger-fabric-dev-ansible/README.md

 ### Usage

+#### Prerequisite

-Make sure you have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+Make sure you have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and [composer-cli](https://hyperledger.github.io/composer/latest/) installed.

 #### Server and SSH access

-First, create yourself a virtual server somewhere (e.g. AWS).
+First, create yourself a virtual server somewhere (e.g. AWS EC2).
 Ensure to have key based SSH access to it, for example by configuration in `~/.ssh/config`:

 ```
 Host my-host